thomlake/NeuralNets.jl/README.md

 affine(w::Block, x::Block, b::Block) = add(linear(w, x), b)
 affine(nnet::NeuralNet, w::Block, x::Block, b::Block) = add(nnet, linear(nnet, w, x), b)
 ```

-The first version handles the case when the call is not wrapped in a `@autograd` and the second handles the case when it is.
+The first function version handles the case when the call is not wrapped in a `@autograd` and the second handles the case when it is.
 Notice in the second case the `nnet` argument is passed to each function call.
 This is necessary to ensure backpropagation works correctly.

 When the operator is not composed exclusively of existing functions, the user must also define how to compute gradients.
 The definition of `tanh` serves well for demonstration purposes.
 ```julia